Dragon-Mason/CapstoneProject/README.md

 # CapstoneProject
-Machine Learning Forecasting of Ice Super Saturated Regio ns (ISSR) in the Atmosphere
+Machine Learning Forecasting of Ice Super Saturated Regions (ISSR) in the Atmosphere

 # 1. Dataset
 ## 1.1.
 Overview